AaltoSciComp/scicomp-docs/data/aaltostorage.rst

       permissions should protect most other cases.
    -  When you are done with the computer, you are also responsible for secure management/wiping/cleanup of this data.
-   -  See the note about disk wiping under `CS
-      Linux <LINK/CS%20Linux>`__ (under "when you are done with your computer").
-CSIT should do this, but if it's important you must mention it, too.
+   -  See the note about disk wiping under `Aalto Linux <../aalto/linux>`__ (under "when you are done with your computer").
+IT should do this, but if it's important you must mention it, too.

 -  **tmpfs**: in-memory filesystem